-1. Navigation: Always hike with a map indicating the trail you’ll be on, preferably a topographic map that indicates changes in elevation and shows streams and landmarks.
-Learn how to read the map and orient yourself.
+1. Navigation: Always hike with a paper map!
+Even if you are familiar with a trail, a map will be useful if you need to get off trail for any reason.
+The preferred type of map is topographic, with contour lines to indicate changes in elevation, and map features including trails, streams, and landmarks.
+Learn how to read the map and orient yourself to the landscape.
 Also recommended is the use of a compass and the skill to use it.
-In foggy, cloudy or snowy conditions, a compass can be the only way to navigate back to a trailhead or road for assistance.
-GPS units and smartphones are not substitutes for either item since both rely on battery power and/or coverage areas in order to function.
-Map and compass classes are available from outdoor recreation organizations, hiking clubs and retail stores like REI.
+In stormy, foggy, or whiteout conditions, a compass can be the only way to navigate back to a trailhead or road for assistance.
+Map and compass classes are available from outdoor recreation organizations, hiking clubs and outdoor retailers.
+GPS units and smartphones are incredibly useful, but both rely on battery power and/or coverage areas in order to function, so they could fail in an emergency.

 4. Illumination: A headlamp or flashlight is important to have in case you end up needing to hike in the dark.
 Always take extra batteries.

 5. First aid supplies: Take along a basic first aid kit, or assemble your own.
-Essential supplies include items such as bandages, tape, pain relievers, antihistamines, antibiotic ointment, and a space blanket.
+Essential supplies include items such as bandages, tape, pain relievers, antihistamines, antibiotic ointment, and medications.

 6. Fire: If a need to stay overnight becomes necessary, being able to start a fire with waterproof matches is important.
 Lighters may not work in wet or windy conditions, or at higher elevations, so matches are a better choice.
 A candle can be handy for helping to get a fire going, or lighting up a small area.
 For fire starter, I like to take cotton balls soaked in petroleum jelly.